 Russian Goldwork and Beadweaving Tradition

-Ancient jewellery typically was weaved.
-It looked like filigree and reminiscent snowflakes.
+Ancient Russian jewellery, typically, was weaved.
+Wire weaving and, beadweaving looked like filigree, reminding snowflakes.
 The shape was inspired by the monumentalism of church domes.
-Some weaved pieces of jewellery looked like maces encrusted by sparkling stones; some were like wings of butterflies, surrounding the central element, in the middle, which, typically was a gemstone or a bigger pearl denoting the Sun.
+Some weaved jewellery pieces looked like maces, encrusted by sparkling stones.
+Some were like wings of butterflies, which surrounded the central element, in the middle.
+This element typically was a gemstone or a bigger pearl denoting the Sun.

 The Cross is also used as a decorative element placed at the highest level of an Imperial crown.
-Its usage traditionally symbolizes the Christian nature of the monarchy, though not all crowns even in monarchies associated with Christianity used a cross as its top decoration (with some French crowns using other national symbols).
+Its usage traditionally symbolises the Christian nature of the monarchy.
+Though, not all crowns, even in monarchies associated with Christianity, used the cross as its top decoration (with some French crowns using other national symbols).
 The Cross is also found in heraldry, commonly interpreted as the reward in heaven coming after the trials in this life.
-Couching stitch was common for the most goldwork embroideries.
+The couching stitch was common for most goldwork embroideries.
 The use of various metal threads: gold, silver, copper was also popular despite the prejudice that silver may conflict with gold having different temperature tones.
-Craftsmen masterly combined them, making their works shine in magnificent colours being accompanied with the glow of pearls and precious stones.
+Craftsmen masterly combined them, making their works shine in magnificent colours being accompanied by the glow of pearls and precious stones.

-In the series of works inspired by Russian Imperial beauty I tried to use the traditional techniques of goldwork and beadweaving.
-I used the material that were used by makers in ancient times: gold wire, gold thread, freshwater pearls, raw silk.
-I designed patterns regarding the historical items and works displayed in museums.
-Through making of such pieces I speak about my love to national heritage, culture and traditions that I treasure.
+In the series of works inspired by Russian Imperial beauty, I tried to use the traditional techniques of goldwork and beadweaving.
+I used the same material that makers of the past used in their creations: golden wire and golden thread, freshwater pearls, raw silk.
+I designed this series of embroidery patterns, with the respect to the historical items and works displayed in Russian museums.
+By materialising patterns in my embroidery works, I express love for the national heritage, culture and traditions which I treasure.

-If you are passionate about the tradition of goldwork and interested in various types of it, I would be glad to share what I know and reveal some ideas how to apply an embroidered piece in making of jewellery box.
+If you are passionate about the tradition of goldwork and interested in various types of it, I would be glad to share what I know and reveal some ideas on making a jewellery box.